lifrordi/game_theory_2024/docs/week2-homework.md

+# Week 2 Homework

-# 1) Best Response Value Function
+## 1) Best Response Value Function
-- Draw best-response value function for a $(2 \times N)$ matrix game
+- Plot the best-response value function for a 2xN matrix game.

-# 2) Nash Equilibria From Support
+## 2) Finding Nash Equilibria by Support Enumeration

-- Given a support for both players, construct a set of linear equations and see whether there exists a Nash equilibrium for that support.
-Use SciPy to solve the constructed LP
+- Given supports for both players, construct a set of linear equations and determine whether there exists a Nash Equilibrium for the given support.
+You can use Scipy to solve the constructed linear program.
-- Enumerate all possible supports and try to find a Nash Equilibrium for each support
+- Implement the Support Enumeration algorithm which enumerates all possible supports and tries to find all Nash Equilibria for the given game.

+# Week 2 Tests

+See `tests/test_week2.ipynb` for sample outputs and graphs.